Seki Takakazu: Biography

-He was born to the Uchiyama clan, a subject of Ko-shu han, and adopted into the Seki family, a subject of the shōgun.
+Seki was born to the Uchiyama clan, a subject of Ko-shu han, and adopted into the Seki family, a subject of the shōgun.

+In the first year of Hoei (宝永), 1704, Takakazu was hatamoto (旗本).

 While in Ko-shu han, he was involved in a surveying project to produce a reliable map of his employer's land.
 He spent many years in studying 13th-century Chinese calendars to replace the less accurate one used in Japan at that time.

 Career

 Chinese mathematical roots

 His mathematics (and wasan as a whole) was based on mathematical knowledge accumulated from the 13th to 15th centuries.
 The material in these works consisted of algebra with numerical methods, polynomial interpolation and its applications, and indeterminate integer equations.
 Seki's work is more or less based on and related to these known methods.

 Chinese algebraists discovered numerical evaluation (Horner's method, re-established by William George Horner in the 19th century) of arbitrary-degree algebraic equation with real coefficients.
 By using the Pythagorean theorem, they reduced geometric problems to algebra systematically.
 The number of unknowns in an equation was, however, quite limited.
 They used notations of an array of numbers to represent a formula; for example, $(a\ b\ c)$ for $ax^2 + bx + c$.

 Later, they developed a method that uses two-dimensional arrays, representing four variables at most, but the scope of this method was limited.
 Accordingly, a target of Seki and his contemporary Japanese mathematicians was the development of general multivariable algebraic equations and elimination theory.

 In the Chinese approach to polynomial interpolation, the motivation was to predict the motion of celestial bodies from observed data.
 The method was also applied to find various mathematical formulas.
 Seki learned this technique, most likely, through his close examination of Chinese calendars.